-Restricted stock awards granted under our 2009 and 2012 Plans entitle the holder to receive, at the end of vesting period, a specified number of shares of our Common Stock.
+Restricted stock awards granted under our 2009, 2012 and 2019 Plans entitle the holder to receive, at the end of vesting period, a specified number of shares of our Common Stock.
 Share-based compensation expense is measured by the market value of our Common Stock on the day of the grant.
 The shares vest ratably over the period specified in the grant.
 There is no partial vesting and any unvested portion is forfeited.

-On December 13, 2018, we granted 1,040,000 restricted stock units to certain executive employees which will vest at the end of the third year.
+On December 13, 2018, we granted an aggregate of 1,040,000 restricted stock units to certain executive employees which will vest at the end of the third year.
 The grant date fair value was \$4.06 per unit.
-During the year ended December 31, 2018, we recorded \$73,132 in share-based compensation expense related to restricted stock units.
-At December 31, 2018, total unrecognized estimated compensation expense related to unvested restricted stock units was approximately \$4,149,000, which may be adjusted for future changes in forfeitures.
-This cost is expected to be recognized over a weighted-average period of 2.95 years.
-At December 31, 2018, 1,040,000 restricted stock awards remained outstanding.
+At December 31, 2019, 150,000 of those restricted stock units vested due to an employment termination.
+On July 30, 2019, we granted an aggregate of 200,000 restricted stock units to certain executive employees which will vest on January 31, 2022.
+The grant date fair value was \$2.18 per unit.
+During the year ended December 31, 2019 and 2018, we recorded \$1,628,407 and \$73,132, respectively, in share-based compensation expense related to restricted stock units.
+At December 31, 2019, total unrecognized estimated compensation expense related to unvested restricted stock units was approximately \$2,711,000, which may be adjusted for future changes in forfeitures.
+This cost is expected to be recognized over a weighted-average period of 2.0 years.
+At December 31, 2019, we had 1,240,000 restricted stock awards outstanding.